Rosh-Made/rosh-made/blog/software-testing.md

  I've created a ***My Career Journey*** document including all the above, let me know if you're interested, happy to share.
 It's a well-organized document that I've passed down to a lot of people who are new to Software Testing and these are the contents that I've included.

 ![](/assets/screen-shot-2022-01-11-at-8.19.10-am.png)

+### A day in the life of a Software Tester

+Let me give a little dose of our day-to-day lives as a Software Tester.

+Before we get into it, let me explain what is ***Software Testing*** in simple. \
+\
+It is the process of *validating or checking for any bugs or errors of a Software Application* that Developers have been working on.
+Our primary focus or intent is to make sure the final software that hits the market is glitch-free and the software is working as expected.

+Now let's get into detail about what does a Software Tester do on a daily basis

+~

 My last bit of advice :)